ivan3002/TheMelobottle/README.md

   - You can use the command git status to see the files that need to be pushed

+If you are working on a shared repository and want to merge your changes into the main branch, you typically create a pull request.
+This can be done on the GitHub website.

+Go to your repository on GitHub.
+Switch to the branch you just pushed.
+Click on "New Pull Request."
+Review your changes and create the pull request.
+After the pull request is reviewed and accepted, your changes will be merged into the main branch.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 1. **Input Processing Functions:**
    - **Ultrasonic Sensor:**